 - No false sales pitches- I really hate it when companies offer “unlimited” everything for a small fee.
-There is no free lunch and there is no unlimited everything.
+There is no free lunch, and there is no unlimited everything.
 These are sales pitches designed to make you think it’s the best.
-Media temple exactly tells you how much you get for what you pay
+Media Temple exactly tells you how much you get for what you pay

-- 24X7 support that’s actually responsive- Even though many hosts claim round the clock support, some of the bigger ones take forever to connect you with a technical rep. I have seen wait times as high as 45 minutes to talk to a technical person for HostGator
+- 24X7 support that’s responsive- Even though many hosts claim round the clock support, some of the bigger ones take forever to connect you with a technical rep. I have seen wait times as high as 45 minutes to talk to a technical person for HostGator

 - Secure- Since Media Temple is on the higher side of pricing for shared hosting, it typically does not have servers loaded with spam websites.
-This significantly reduces the “bad neighbourhood effect” and your site is more secure
+This significantly reduces the “bad neighborhood effect” and your site is more secure

 - SSH Access- You get full SSH access with Media Temple and can also run secure FTP